-As well as creating an elevated green walkway to reduce the burden on the environment, we built a highly efficient energy system such as a co-generation system^{1} to maximize CO2 reduction.
+We built a highly efficient energy system such as a cogeneration system to maximize CO2 reduction.

 Exhaust heat from the medium pressure co-generation system is used as a heat source.
 And it is also used to air condition and heat Theater until nothing is left.
 We will contribute to realizing smart energy management and reducing CO2 emissions using various data and through remote management by an energy service provider and simulation of the operation of mixed heat source.